linrunner/tlp-doc/settings/network.rst

     WOL_DISABLE=Y

-* Y – Wake on LAN disabled
+* Y – Disable Wake-on-LAN
-* N – Wake on LAN enabled
+* N – Do not disable Wake-on-LAN (keep BIOS default)

 Default when unconfigured: Y

 .. note::

-    * After enabling, a reboot is required to ensure that the new setting takes.
+    * After changing to `WOL_DISABLE=N` a reboot is required to make the new setting effective (or use :command:`sudo ethtool -s <interface> wol g` in a shell).
-    * Your laptop's BIOS may have an option for Wake on LAN too.
-Some brands even allow to configure Wake on LAN on `AC only`.
+    * Your laptop's BIOS may have an option for Wake-on-LAN too.
+Some vendors even allow to configure Wake-on-LAN on `AC only`.
 If you choose the BIOS option, leave `WOL_DISABLE=N`.